-Require WARP · Cloudflare for Teams documentation

 Require WARP

-Cloudflare for Teams enables you to restrict access to your applications to devices running the Cloudflare WARP client.
-This allows you to flexibly ensure that a user's traffic is secure and encrypted before allowing access to a resource protected behind Teams.
+Cloudflare Zero Trust enables you to restrict access to your applications to devices running the Cloudflare WARP client.
+This allows you to flexibly ensure that a user’s traffic is secure and encrypted before allowing access to a resource protected behind Cloudflare Zero Trust.

 The process involves two steps: